rgov/vidmag/README.md

 | Laplacian pyramid | Second-order IIR bandpass |
 | Gaussian pyramid  | Ideal bandpass            |

-The code was written in MATLAB R2011b, and tested on Windows 7, Mac OSX and Linux.
+The code was written in MATLAB R2011b, and tested on Windows 7, macOS, and Linux.
 It uses the pyramid toolbox by Eero Simoncelli (`matlabPyrTools`), available at http://www.cns.nyu.edu/~eero/software.php.
 For convenience, we have included a copy of version 1.4 (updated Dec.
 2009) of their toolbox here.